Escherbach/Seq-Roadmap/sample-prep.md

 Digital fluidic platforms (Voltrax[⁵⁷](https://www.zotero.org/google-docs/?1gEuyQ), Volta[⁵⁸](https://www.zotero.org/google-docs/?fx2Y8I), Illumina Neoprep[⁵⁹](https://www.zotero.org/google-docs/?sInpeV)) are also available, to date these have largely been used in a research context.
 Potentially these instruments can automate complex workflows in a small footprint.
 But they are generally designed to address research requirements at relatively high cost, and are not integrated into the sequencing platform itself.

 One company (DNAe) is currently developing a sample-to-answer sequencing platform[⁶⁰](https://www.zotero.org/google-docs/?ZK4aFk).
-However, it’s unclear if this platform will be applicable for hypothesis-free infectious disease testing.
+However, it is unclear if this platform will be applicable for hypothesis-free infectious disease testing.

 #### New Solutions

-The deployment of a viral metagenomics sequencing based diagnostic platform would require a new generation of automated sample and library preparation instrumentation.
-Outside of sequencing, fully integrated qPCR sample-to-answer platforms[⁶¹](https://www.zotero.org/google-docs/?tsg7sb) are available.
+The deployment of a viral MGS-based diagnostic platform would require a new generation of automated sample and library preparation instrumentation.
+In designing these, it is possible to take a page out of fully-integrated qPCR sample-to-answer platforms[⁶¹](https://www.zotero.org/google-docs/?tsg7sb) are available.
 Notable examples are the Cepheid Genexpert, GenMark ePlex and Abbott ID NOW.
 More recently, sample-to-answer platforms specifically targeting SARS-CoV-2 have also been developed.
 For example the DNANudge developed by TTP.

 These tools integrate both sample preparation and molecular diagnostics platforms into single instruments and consumables.
 We see three main approaches here, those which use traditional cartridge integrated fluidic systems (Cepheid, DNANudge), novel fluidic approaches (Digital fluidics, GenMark), and approaches which seek to simplify the chemistry, removing the fluidic system entirely (Abbott ID NOW).